The Ultimate Guide to Chicago’s River West Neighborhood

 In the end, River West’s great access is just one of the wonderful benefits of this small but mighty neighborhood.
 Residents get some old world charm, a community feel with locally owned shops and restaurants, and a bit of urban flair with some upscale dining and luxury apartments.
 And, the future looks brighter than ever.

 So, that’s a wrap.
 Your complete guide to Chicago’s River West neighborhood.
 Sounds like a great place to call home, right?
-If a move to River West is in your future, we’re here to help you find an apartment with all your wants, needs and yes, a view that’ll make you weak in the knees.
-Reach out to the team at HotSpot and let us help you find a new place to call home.
+If a move to River West is in your future, discover our diverse selection of properties in River West Apartments, where you can find everything from modern studios to spacious multi-bedroom units.